ClanCats/Container/README.md

 ### App Config with Environment

-Container parameters are nothing more then values that are globally available in your container.
+Container parameters are nothing more than values that are globally available in your container.
-We use them to store most static config values and also to handle diffrent environments.
+We use them to store most static config values and also to handle different environments.

-For this we usally create two files.
+For this, we usually create two files.
 In this example:

   * `config.ctn` The main configuration file.
   * `config.ctn.env` Environment specific overrides.